justinsoon/Starship/SBUX Adder/readme.md

 ### Starbucks Adder
 Files needed/Input:
+Main Folder:
+- Final.csv
+  - Exisiting CSV where needed information is added
+- SBUXAdd.py
+- CSVData (folder)
+- .vscode (folder)
+  - if having an issue with File Not Found

+CSVData Folder:
 - BevSKU.csv
--- Beverage SKU Getter
+  - Beverage SKU Getter
 - FoodSKU.csv
--- Food SKU Getter
+  - Food SKU Getter
 - ModSKU.csv
--- Modifier Item Getter
+  - Modifier Item Getter
 - Master.csv
--- Global ID Getter
+  - Global ID Getter
 - Calories.csv
--- Calorie Info Getter
+  - Calorie Info Getter
-- Final.csv
--- Exisiting CSV where needed information is added

 File Output:
 - finalAdded.csv

 Known issues:
-Two global ID under one product
+Two global ID under one product:
 - Starbucks Master CSV has duplicate with names being the same.
 Unsure which one is the correct global ID so grabs it all and concats.
 ![CSV View](https://i.imgur.com/Hp9og3A.png)
 ![Completed Excel View](https://i.imgur.com/IsAMhRG.png)
+- Standalone modifier type is removed (extra/light/sub)
+  - when put in overall program it is not
+- unable to fix master.csv to UTF-8
+  - won't match copyright/trademark symbols/accented e's
+  - products have "/REJECTED, /ACCEPT" are unaccounted for

 Changelog:
 10/21/21